woojoo666/arcana-notes/notes9.md

     Facebook postbot
     YouTube postbot

-Imagine you want to use a different Reddit postbot
+Imagine you don't like reddit anymore, and want to replace it with voat so you want to replace the reddit post-bot with the voat post-bot